pierre-rouleau/pel/doc/pel-manual.rst

 activates the package quickstart mechanism and refreshes the files.
 ``pel-setup-no-quickstart`` disables the package quickstart mechanism.

-**Manual Setup Required**
+**Manual Setup May be Required**

-See the section titled
+If your Emacs customization file is not what PEL normally uses, ``emacs-customization.el`` then you will have to create your modified copy of PEL's `example/init/early-init.el`_ and modify the value of ``pel-early-init-custom-file`` inside that file.
+See the complete instructions inside the ``User configuration`` section of the file `example/init/early-init.el`_.

-`Add Support for Package Quickstart for Emacs 27 and Later`_ for a description of the manual setup required to allow PEL to activate and disable package-quickstart.
+.. _example/init/early-init.el:               ../example/init/early-init.el

 .. ---------------------------------------------------------------------------